InesBatista28/Linux-Recycle-Bin-Simulation/TECHNICAL_DOC.md

 ### 4.2. initialize_recyclebin
 Sets up the necessary directories, files, and default configurations for the recycle bin system if they do not already exist.
-It checks and creates the main recycle bin directory, a subdirectory for files, the metadata database (with headers, see **Section 3: Metadata Schema**), a default config file, and an empty log file.
+It checks and creates the main recycle bin directory, a subdirectory for files, the metadata database (with headers, see **3.
+Metadata Schema**), a default config file, and an empty log file.

 > **Critical:** This is the foundational setup function.
 It ensures the recycle bin infrastructure is ready before any operations.
 Without it, the script could not store or manage files safely, and functions like delete, list, and restore would fail.